How To Sue Someone: A Step-by-Step Guide (2025)

 • The time it takes to file and finalize a lawsuit varies significantly, but you should expect a minimum of several months for your case to work through the steps in a civil case.

 • As the party filing a lawsuit, you would be represented by a plaintiff’s lawyer.
 Plaintiff’s lawyers often specialize in one or a few areas of law, so the type you need will depend on your circumstances.
-For example, you would likely hire a personal injury lawyer for a car accident case.
+For example, you would likely hire a personal injury lawyer for a bike accident case.

 • How much it costs to sue someone depends on the type and complexity level of the case you are filing.
 Personal injury lawyers often take cases on a contingency basis, meaning you pay nothing up front in exchange for the lawyer earning a percentage of what they help you recover.